 Animalize (Mercury ‘84) Rating: B+

 The band's second album for Mercury after many years on Casablanca is an improvement on Lick It Up, and for my money the underrated Animalize is the best '80s KISS album along with Creatures Of The Night.
-Of course Stanley and Simmons deserve most of the credit, especially Stanley as Simmons had gone Hollywood (moving from Cher to Diana Ross and trying to get into movies) so he assumed a larger leadership role (getting a production co-credit along with Jackson, for example).
-The band gets songwriting help from Desmond Child and Mitch Weissman (three co-writes each), and new guitarist Mark St. John provides consistently strong, and flashier than usual guitar playing (Kulick also helps out on a couple of tracks).
+Simmons had gone Hollywood at around this time (moving from Cher to Diana Ross and trying to get into movies) so Stanley assumed a larger leadership role (getting a production co-credit along with Jackson, for example).
+The band gets songwriting help from Desmond Child and Mitch Weissman (three co-writes each), and new guitarist Mark St. John provides consistently strong and flashier than usual guitar playing (Kulick also helps out on a couple of tracks).
 The album is consistently heavy and even the lesser tracks like "Lonely Is The Hunter" and "Murder In High Heels" are somewhat saved by the guitar playing.
-"I've Had Enough (Into The Fire)" and "Under The Gun" are good fast-paced Stanley rockers, his more mid-tempo, Zep-ish "Get All You Can Take" is also notable, and "Thrills In The Night" (a co-write with The Plasamtics' Jean Beauvoir) is more serious and atmospheric but is another solid effort.
+"I've Had Enough (Into The Fire)" and "Under The Gun" are good fast-paced Stanley rockers, his more mid-tempo, Zep-ish "Get All You Can Take" is also notable, and "Thrills In The Night" (a co-write with The Plasmatics' Jean Beauvoir) is more serious and atmospheric but is another solid effort.
 Simmons' main contribution is "Burn Bitch Burn," with its catchy chorus and unintentionally hilarious lyrics ("I wanna put my log in your fireplace"), but "While The City Sleeps" is also heavy and has a decent chorus.
-The album's big hit, probably their best single of the '80s by virtue of its huge hooky chorus, was Paul/Child's "Heaven's On Fire," which propelled Animalize to platinum status and completed their commercial comeback.
+The album's big hit, probably their best single of the '80s due to its huge hooky chorus, was Paul/Child's "Heaven's On Fire," which propelled Animalize to platinum status and completed their commercial comeback.
 Alas, St. John's tenure in KISS would be short-lived, as he got arthritis and had to retire from the band, with Kulick again stepping in, this time as an official band member.

 Revenge (Mercury '92) Rating: B+